New Vision: History

+New Vision in 1986.
+However, Vision Group CEO Robert Kabushenga said that New Vision bought the premises of Uganda Argus, later Uganda Times, but is not its "direct descendant".
+The first New Vision editor, William Pike, described his inheritance from Uganda Times as two tables and a typewriter.
+Through multiple regime changes since independence, these newspapers have been organs of the Ugandan government.

+New Vision has published facsimile editions of Uganda Argus to celebrate anniversaries of Uganda's independence.

-Ownership and corporate structure
+Ownership and management

-The New Vision is published by the New Vision Printing & Publishing Company Limited (NVPPCL), which trades on the Uganda Securities Exchange under the symbol NVL and operates as the Vision Group.
-The Government of Uganda is the majority shareholder, holding 53.3% of the company's shares, with the remaining 46.7% held by institutional and individual investors.
+It is published by the New Vision Printing & Publishing Company Limited, which trades on the Uganda Securities Exchange under the symbol NVL and operates as the Vision Group.
+The Government of Uganda is the majority shareholder, holding 53.3% of the company's shares.

-Vision Group is a large multimedia conglomerate with a portfolio that includes: